espressif/esp-idf/docs/api-guides/freertos-smp.rst

 (disables interrupts) or semaphores (does not disable interrupts) instead when protecting shared resources in ESP-IDF FreeRTOS.

+If the task running on the CPU with scheduler suspended calls a function (like ``xSemaphoreGive``, ``xQueueSend``) that wakes another task, this task will not run until after ``vTaskResumeAll()`` is called.
+This is true even if the woken task is on the other CPU (where the scheduler is still running).

+In general, it's better to use other RTOS primitives like mutex semaphores to protect against data shared between tasks, rather than ``vTaskSuspendAll()``.

 .. _tick-interrupt-synchronicity:

 Tick Interrupt Synchronicity